phalcon/documentation/docs/db-layer.md

      'Total Elapsed Time: ', $profile->getTotalElapsedSeconds(), PHP_EOL;
 ```

-The profiler exposes the `getProfiles()` method, returning an array of `Phalcon\Db\Profiler\Item` objects.
-Each object contains relevant statistics, including calculations for seconds, microseconds and nanoseconds.

 You can also create your own profile class based on the [Phalcon\Db\Profiler][db-profiler] class to record real time statistics of the statements that are sent to the database:

 ```php